openebs-archive/openebs-docs/docs/prometheus.md

 There are 2 ways to use OpenEBS Local PV.

-- `openebs-hostpath` - Using this option, it will create Kubernetes Persistent Volumes that will store the data into OS host path directory at: /var/openebs/<"prometheus-pv-name">/.
+- `openebs-hostpath` - Using this option, it will create Kubernetes Persistent Volumes that will store the data into OS host path directory at: `/var/openebs/<"prometheus-pv-name">/`.
 Select this option, if you don’t have any additional block devices attached to Kubernetes nodes.
-If you would like to customize the directory where data will be saved, create a new OpenEBS Local PV storage class using these [instructions](https://docs.openebs.io/docs/next/uglocalpv-hostpath.html#create-storageclass).
+If you would like to customize the directory where data will be saved, create a new OpenEBS Local PV storage class using the instructions mentioned [here](https://docs.openebs.io/docs/next/uglocalpv-hostpath.html#create-storageclass).

 - `openebs-device` - Using this option, it will create Kubernetes Local PVs using the block devices attached to the node.
 Select this option when you want to dedicate a complete block device on a node to a Prometheus application pod and other device for Alert manager.
 You can customize which devices will be discovered and managed by OpenEBS using the instructions [here](/docs/next/uglocalpv-device.html#optional-block-device-tagging).